-- Be clear about what it is you want to see change.
+- Being clear about what you want to see change

-- Be clear about how you see that change being implemented.
+- Being clear about how you see that change being implemented

-- Make sure you talk to the person/department that will most likely be able to get you want you want.
+- Make sure you talk to the person or department that will most likely be able to get you want you want.

 - Be mindful about timing (e.g., when is it the time to share your experiences and frustrations, when is it time to work on change and demands, when is it time to negotiate).

 - Don’t work in isolation.
-Get a team so that the work on these tasks aren’t so daunting for any one person.
+Form a team so that the work on these tasks isn't overwhelming for any one person.

 - Call people out when you witness acts of injustice and intolerance.